Intuitive Surgical (NASDAQ:ISRG) Releases Earnings Results, Beats Expectations By $0.03 EPS

-Intuitive Surgical (NASDAQ:ISRG – Get Rating) issued its earnings results on Tuesday.
-The medical equipment provider reported $1.23 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.20 by $0.03, Briefing.com reports.
+Intuitive Surgical (NASDAQ:ISRG – Get Rating) issued its quarterly earnings results on Tuesday.
+The medical equipment provider reported $1.23 earnings per share for the quarter, topping analysts’ consensus estimates of $1.20 by $0.03, Briefing.com reports.
+The business had revenue of $1.70 billion for the quarter, compared to analyst estimates of $1.59 billion.
 Intuitive Surgical had a return on equity of 11.27% and a net margin of 21.25%.
-The business had revenue of $1.70 billion during the quarter, compared to analysts’ expectations of $1.59 billion.
-During the same quarter in the previous year, the business earned $1.00 EPS.
-The company’s revenue for the quarter was up 14.3% on a year-over-year basis.
+The company’s revenue was up 14.3% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $1.00 earnings per share.

-A number of equities analysts have recently commented on the stock.
-Piper Sandler raised their target price on shares of Intuitive Surgical from $265.00 to $315.00 and gave the company an “overweight” rating in a research note on Wednesday.
-Truist Financial upped their target price on Intuitive Surgical from $300.00 to $325.00 and gave the stock a “buy” rating in a research report on Wednesday.
-Morgan Stanley upped their target price on Intuitive Surgical from $265.00 to $285.00 and gave the stock an “equal weight” rating in a research report on Wednesday.
-StockNews.com raised Intuitive Surgical from a “hold” rating to a “buy” rating in a research report on Wednesday.
-Finally, Barclays lifted their price objective on shares of Intuitive Surgical from $298.00 to $314.00 and gave the company an “overweight” rating in a research note on Wednesday.
-Five investment analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $299.40.
+ISRG has been the topic of a number of recent research reports.
+UBS Group initiated coverage on Intuitive Surgical in a research report on Tuesday, March 28th.
+They issued a “neutral” rating and a $278.00 target price on the stock.
+Evercore ISI upped their target price on Intuitive Surgical from $240.00 to $270.00 and gave the company an “inline” rating in a research report on Wednesday.
+Argus upped their target price on Intuitive Surgical from $265.00 to $320.00 and gave the company a “buy” rating in a research report on Thursday, December 22nd.
+Truist Financial upped their target price on Intuitive Surgical from $300.00 to $325.00 and gave the company a “buy” rating in a research report on Wednesday.
+Finally, JPMorgan Chase & Co. upped their target price on Intuitive Surgical from $250.00 to $335.00 and gave the company an “overweight” rating in a research report on Wednesday.
+Five analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Moderate Buy” and an average target price of $299.40.

 About Intuitive Surgical